inktrap/studyriffic/README.md

     - IE problem (either fix it or forbid IE!)
  - change introduction texts (see: TESTREPORT 2)
     - shorter
-    - scale description in quotes (or different styling?)

  - run 1b as a test (new deadline?)
  - run main experiment